 Our Town is full of history and we hope you get to enjoy it to it's fullest.

 In 1779, the Hudson Bay Company began to build posts along the inland rivers.
 In this same year, William Linklater set up a post here.
 Ile a la Crosse was one of the important fur trading places.
 Quite a few of the French traders married and lived here with their Indian wives.

 The name Ile a la Crosse translated from French to English would be: Island of the Cross.
 The name comes from the game La Crosse which was played by the Indians.
 When traders arrived, they watched the natives play on Big Island and therefore named the place they lived Ile a la Crosse.

 The majority of residents in Ile a la Crosse are Metis, another French word meaning "to mix".
-The Metis families of Ile a la Crosse are mainly descended from French Canadian or Scottish ancestor from the Red River
+The Metis families of Ile a la Crosse are mainly descended from French Canadian or Scottish ancestors from the Red River